On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

-There are three choices in implementing ABC: the choice of summary statistic, the choice of bandwidth, and the specifics of the Monte Carlo algorithm.
+There are three choices in implementing approximate Bayesian computation: the choice of summary statistic, the choice of bandwidth, and the Monte Carlo algorithm.
 For importance sampling, the last of these involves specifying the Monte Carlo sample size, $N$, and the proposal density, $q_{n}(\btheta)$.
-These, roughly, relate to three sources of approximation in ABC.
-To see this note that as $\varepsilon\rightarrow0$ we would expect ABC posterior to converge to the posterior given $\bs_{obs}$ \cite{fearnhead2012constructing}.
+These, roughly, relate to three sources of approximation.
+To see this, note that as $\varepsilon\rightarrow0$ we would expect (\ref{eq:piABC}) to converge to the posterior given $\bs_{\rm obs}$ \cite[]{fearnhead2012constructing}.
 Thus the choice of summary statistic governs the approximation, or loss of information, between using the full posterior distribution and using the posterior given the summary.
-The value $\varepsilon$ then affects how close the ABC posterior is to the posterior given the summary.
-Finally there is then Monte Carlo error from approximating the true ABC posterior with a Monte Carlo sample.
-The Monte Carlo error is not only affected by the specifics of the Monte Carlo algorithm, but also by the choices of summary statistic and bandwidth, which together affect, say, the probability of acceptance in step 3 of the above importance sampling algorithm.
-Having a higher dimensional summary statistic, or a smaller value of $\varepsilon$, will tend to reduce this acceptance probability and hence increase the Monte Carlo error.
+The value $\varepsilon$ then affects how close the approximate Bayesian computation posterior is to the posterior given the summary.
+Finally there is Monte Carlo error from approximating the approximate Bayesian computation posterior with a Monte Carlo sample.
+The Monte Carlo error is not only affected by the Monte Carlo algorithm, but also by the choices of summary statistic and bandwidth, which together affect the probability of acceptance in step 3 of Algorithm \ref{alg:ISABC}.
+Having a higher-dimensional summary statistic, or a smaller value of $\varepsilon$, will tend to reduce this acceptance probability and hence increase the Monte Carlo error.

-This work aims to study the interaction between all three sources of error, in the case where the summary statistics obey a central limit theorem (CLT) for large $n$.
-We are particularly interested in the efficiency of ABC, where by efficiency we mean that ABC has the same rate of convergence as the MLE for the parameter given the summary statistic.
-In particular this work is motivated by the question of whether ABC can be efficient as $n\rightarrow\infty$ if we have a fixed Monte Carlo sample size.
+This work studies the interaction between the three sources of error, when the summary statistics obey a central limit theorem for large $n$.
+We are interested in the efficiency of approximate Baysian computation, where by efficiency we mean that an estimator obtained from running Algorithm 1 has the same rate of convergence as the maximum likelihood estimator for the parameter given the summary statistic.
+In particular, this work is motivated by the question of whether approximate Bayesian computation can be efficient as $n\rightarrow\infty$ if we have a fixed Monte Carlo sample size.
 Intuitively this appears unlikely.
 For efficiency we will need $\varepsilon\rightarrow0$ as $n\rightarrow\infty$, and this corresponds to an increasingly strict condition for acceptance.
-Thus we may imagine that the acceptance probability will necessarily tend to 0 as $n$ increases, and thus we will need an increasing Monte Carlo sample size to compensate for this.
+Thus we may imagine that the acceptance probability will necessarily tend to zero as $n$ increases, and we will need an increasing Monte Carlo sample size to compensate for this.